 Meet Our Students

-Drew Fuentes is a Junior ENSP Culture and the Environment major from Havertown, PA who also has a minor in Spanish.
+Drew Fuentes is a Senior ENSP Culture and the Environment major from Havertown, PA who also has a minor in Spanish.
 Aside from being an ENSPire board member, Drew is also involved with UMD Chaarg and UMD Club Lacrosse.
 She loves photography, watching movies and tv, and searching for new music to listen to!
 After she graduates, Drew hopes to join the Peace Corps, then work as an environmental anthropologist.
 Her favorite spot on campus?: McKeldin Library, floor 4.
 Email: firstname.lastname@example.org

-Michael Howerton is a sophomore Environmental Science and Policy student with a concentration in Land Use from Odenton, Maryland.
+Michael Howerton is a junior Environmental Science and Policy student with a concentration in Land Use from Odenton, Maryland.
 At UMD, he is active in the Shakespeare Players, WMUC Radio, and the ENSPire student advisory board.
 He enjoys bike riding, theatre, trying new foods and being at his favorite spot on campus, the McKeldin Mall.
 Michael's plans after college are far from finalized, but he hopes to be contributing to sustainable development wherever he ends up.
 Email: email@example.com